 I’ve been told that I won’t have time as a freshman to be in band and still make good grades.
 Is this true?

-NO!
 We could not exist if we demanded too much of your time.
 The band rehearses MWF, and has multiple weekends off during marching season.
 The truth about grades is this: if you don’t make good grades, it won’t be because of band commitments.
 Many times in the past, members of the band have been ACU valedictorians and salutatorians.
-Additionally, many members of the band each year receive generous scholarships and assistantships to graduate schools in their areas of study including music, psychology, mathematics, law, medicine and others.
+Additionally, many members of the band each year receive generous scholarships and assistantships to graduate schools in their areas of study including music, business, psychology, mathematics, law, medicine and others.

 Will I have time to participate in service and social activities outside of the band?